 Here’s some advice:

 Don’t plan on creating content to fit your site’s new design—plan on creating content that best delivers your company’s value proposition and overall messaging.
 You’ll need to do this for all of your site’s pages.

-Because even the most incredible website design isn’t going to convert if the content isn’t up to the same standards, content is a crucial piece of the website redesign puzzle.
+Because even the most incredible website design isn’t going to convert if the content isn’t up to the same standards, content is crucial for the website redesign puzzle.

-If you are having a difficult time effectively communicating what your company does, how your company does it, and how your company is helping others–don’t stress out.
+If you are having difficulty communicating what your company does, how your company does it, and how you are helping others–don’t stress out.
 There are plenty of resources for you to consult.

 Review Existing Website Content

 Start by reviewing existing content on the website.
 Keep a spreadsheet to itemize each piece of content and take notes.

 For example, as you’re going through the content, determine the answers to the following questions: